 Diastasis Recti (DRAM)

-As a woman’s abdomen grows during pregnancy she often experiences Diastasis recti of the abdominal muscles (DRAM) occurs.
+As a woman’s abdomen grows during pregnancy, Diastasis recti of the abdominal muscles (DRAM) can occur.
 This is a separation of the abdominal muscles along the line of connective tissue that runs down the centre of the abdomen.
 DRAM is often painful and may prevent you from engaging in regular exercise.
 The condition is very common – in fact, up to 60% of women suffer from some degree of DRAM.

 In severe cases, DRAM can dramatically reduce your quality of life and cause you pain with normal daily activities.
 Exercise may be excruciating, and even simply transitioning from sitting to standing can be painful.